Fujifilm X-Pro1 vs Leica V-LUX 4

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the V-LUX 4) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro1 and the V-LUX 4 have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the V-LUX 4 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the V-LUX 4 was followed by the Leica V-LUX Typ 114.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-Pro1 and V-LUX 4 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Leica V-LUX 4 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-Pro1 or the Leica V-LUX 4 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.